openbmc/openbmc/poky/documentation/ref-manual/migration-1.7.rst

 The following recipes have been removed:

--  ``x-load``: This recipe has been superseded by U-boot SPL for all Cortex-based TI SoCs.
+-  ``x-load``: This recipe has been superseded by U-Boot SPL for all Cortex-based TI SoCs.
 For legacy boards, the ``meta-ti`` layer, which contains a maintained recipe, should be used instead.